-February 28, 2020 1:00 am EDT-

 Broomstick League delivers five distinct arenas for players to face off within.
 Be it sand, kingdom, or ice.
 On a dragons back, or with a hoard of trolls lurking in the background.
 Each arena is distinctly different, presenting with it unique challenges as players look to outscore their adversaries.

 Before players win matches however, the games rich customization is revealed through character customization.
 Create your very own witch or wizard from a vast assortment of options.
 Then as you level up unlock new wands, broomsticks, broomstick and wand traits, and goal explosions.

 Platform | Price | Release Date

 Now the big questions, what, when, and how much?
-First and foremost Broomstick League will be available as a Steam exclusive to start, with no word of expanding to console at a later time.
-Sorry console players.
-With this in mind, the title may still appear on Nvidia’s latest cloud gaming platform GeForce Now.
-Developers have not mentioned this possibility, but given the platform ability to support Steam games its a reasonable possibility.
+First and foremost Broomstick League will be available as a Steam exclusive to start, with a possible expansion to consoles at a later date.
+With this in mind, the title may also appear on Nvidia’s latest cloud gaming platform GeForce Now.
+Developers have not mentioned this possibility, but given the platforms ability to support Steam titles it's a reasonable possibility.
 Especially since making the title accessible through GeForce Now would provide access to a far larger player pool.

 When will the game be released?
 Broomstick League will launch as an early access title on March 5th.
 Developers will use early access to fix bugs, implement changes, and add additional new content.
 From game arenas and modes, to additional customization options developers will be implementing quite a bit.
 Blue Isle Studios and company explained in an interview with Steam early access will last nine to twelve months, with a final launch occurring in late 2020, to early 2021.